Information about equality and diversity and the Careers+ team's commitment to support students.

 The Careers+ team is committed to empowering all students to achieve their full potential and to promoting equality of opportunity.
 Here you will find some useful resources around equality and employment.
 There are also links to specialist resources for specific communities of students and graduates that may face barriers in the job market.

 One to One Support

 The Careers+ service offers confidential advice and guidance by phone, online or in person.
-Find out more about booking an appointment (link) or using our online services (link).
+You can book an appointment or send us a query on this website.

 You can also find support through the BCU Enablement and Wellbeing team